maurodev16/Therapy-Dashboard/README.md

 ## Overview

 The Dashboard-App offers therapists a variety of features and tools to better support and care for their patients.
-It allows you to:
+It allows you to=

 - Manage patient profiles and track their progress over time.
 - Schedule sessions and appointments with your patients.